SophiyaYO/ReflectionAndAnnotation/README.md

 <details>
 <summary>2.
 Getters and Setters</summary>

-Using reflection to get all Reflection methods.
+Using reflection to get all reflection.Reflection methods.
 Then prepare an algorithm that will recognize, which methods are getters and setters.
 Sort each collection alphabetically by methods names.
 Print to console each getter on new line in format:
 -	**"{name} will return class {Return Type}"**
 Then print all setters in format:
 -	**"{name} and will set field of class {Parameter Type}"**

-**Do this without changing anything in "Reflection.java"**
+**Do this without changing anything in "reflection.Reflection.java"**

 #### **:exclamation:NOTES:exclamation:**
 -----